Total Number Of Episodes For WandaVision May Be More Than We Originally Thought

 Since Spider-Man: Far From Home put a capstone on Marvel Studios’ Infinity Saga, we’ve not heard much from them.
 Yes, Agents of SHIELD is currently airing its final season, but that show has been doing its own thing compared to the Marvel Cinematic Universe, so it doesn’t really count.
 They are wrapping up an era, while Kevin Feige looks to take the MCU into Phase 4 and beyond.
 A big part of that are the limited series airing on Disney+ starring characters from the film.
 We’ve been told these will be about six episodes long, probably running under an hour each like The Mandalorian.
 Yet, the total number of episodes for WandaVision may exceed six episodes according to a new report.

-This is not the first time a rumor about extend Marvel Cinematic Universe series being longer than originally though.
+This is not the first time a rumor about a Marvel Cinematic Universe series being longer than originally thought.
 During an interview in the run-up to the debut of the final Agents of SHIELD season, Clark Gregg mentioned that he’d like to do a Disney+ series if given the opportunity.
 He said that Tom Hiddleston, whose own Loki series is forthcoming, mentioned doing twelve episodes.
 Whether this is an extension of the first season, a back-to-back filming of a second season, or just a mistake on Gregg’s part is unknown.

 Still, this new report suggests that the total number of WandaVision episodes will be, at least, nine.
 Though, it’s possible they’ve decided to do a back-to-back renewal for a season 2 for that series as well.
 Only time will tell.